GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### By understanding a machine-oriented language, the programmer will tend to use a much more efficient method; it is much closer to reality.
+> ### With the right programming, a computer can become a theater, a musical instrument, a reference book, a chess opponent.
+No other entity in the world except a human being has such an adaptable, universal nature.
 >
-> ~ *Donald Knuth*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts